Enhanced six operations and base change theorem for higher Artin stacks: Enhanced operations for ringed topoi and schemes

-We say that a morphism $f$ of an $\infty$-category $\cC$ is a \emph{retraction} if it is a retraction in the homotopy category $\H\cC$.
-Equivalently, $f$ is a retraction if it can be completed into \emph{a weak retraction diagram} \cite[4.4.5.4]{Lu1} $\r{Ret}\to\cC$ of $\cC$, corresponding to a 2-simplex of $\cC$ of the form
+We say that a morphism $f$ of an $\infty$-category $\cC$ is a \emph{retraction} if it is a retraction in the homotopy category $\rh\cC$.
+Equivalently, $f$ is a retraction if it can be completed into \emph{a weak retraction diagram} \cite{HTT}*{Definition 4.4.5.4} $\Ret\to\cC$ of $\cC$, corresponding to a 2-cell of $\cC$ of the form